Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/bittrex/resources/bittrex.md

-Bittrex is a basic SpotExchange adaptation for Bittrex exchange.
+Bittrex is a basic RestExchange adaptation for Bittrex exchange.